Why Booth? Why Civic Scholars?

 Tell us about your career journey and how you got to where you are now within the social sector.

 Originally from Miami, I fell in love with the Midwest while studying at the School of the Art Institute of Chicago, where I received a BFA in Fiber and Material Studies.
 After earning an MA in Visual Arts Administration at New York University, I worked at various artist-centered organizations including the Art Institute of Chicago, ART21, and Creative Time, where I coordinated the 2015 conference “The Creative Time Summit: The Curriculum at the Venice Biennale.”
-I’m now the program director of United States Artists, a funding organization that supports artists nationwide through awards and grants.
 I’m also on the board of directors at ACRE Residency, a nonprofit organization and artist residency designed to support early-career artists across the country.